-The assignment of teacher aides shall be made by the principal or his/her designee at any time necessary.
+The assignment of teacher aides shall be made by the principal or his/her designee.
 Changes in the assignments may be made as necessary due to changes in the student population, teacher changes, and to best meet the educational needs of the students.